 By bus – 6h25 ticket from €26 with Socibus

 What to visit: Plaza Mayor, World-famous Prado / Reina Sofia or Thyssen museums, Royal Palace, the curious Rastro (flea market on Sundays) and refreshing Retiro Park.

-What to do: Have an outdoor dinner with cañas the lively Plaza Santa Ana, or visit the trendy social cultural hubs like Matadero, Casa encendida or Tabacalera (mostly frequented by locals)
+What to do: Have an outdoor dinner with cañas in the lively Plaza Santa Ana, or visit the trendy social hubs like Matadero, Casa encendida or Tabacalera (mostly frequented by locals)

-Less touristic: Go to authentic bars, that means, no chains, no spots near Puerta del Sol.
+Less touristy?
+Go to authentic bars.l That means, no chains and definitely no spots near Puerta del Sol.
 Instead, immerse yourself in Malasaña bars, in this hipster neighbourhood each bar is as authentic and original as you can expect!
 Check out our recommendations for fiesta on a budget.

-Local tip: Capricho Park is one of the most beautiful parks and, paradoxically, the most unknown (especially its civil war bunker) Three styles are concentrated here: English Garden, French Garden and Giardino Italian Garden.
-Only opened Sat, Sun and bank holidays.
+Local tip: Capricho Park is one of the most beautiful parks and one of the most unknown.
+Three styles of garden are concentrated here: English Garden, French Garden and Giardino Italian Garden.
+Only open Sat, Sun and bank holidays.

-Hostel Tip: Ok Madrid is not just ok, is superb according to our customers reviews!
-Everybody agrees that staff is very friendly and helpful.
-It’s located in the bohemian Barrio La Latina (a must on the weekends) and only a few steps away from metro line and major touristic attractions.
-You can have a good deal and meet people during the 10 euro hostel dinners – 3 course meal plus unlimited drinks!
+Hostel Tip: Ok Madrid is not just ok, it’s superb according to our reviews!
+Everybody agrees that the staff are friendly and helpful.
+It’s located in the bohemian Barrio La Latina (a must on the weekends) and only a few steps away from metro line and all the major touristic attractions.
+You can get fed and meet people during the 10 euro hostel dinners – a 3 course meal plus unlimited drinks!

 Pompidou Centre, Malaga 📷 @katewhiteyoga